Book 1

 Ticket Server - a server that can output unique IDs based on SQL auto_increment, uses single row

-Twitter Snowflake ID - a new format for unique IDs
+Twitter Snowflake ID - a new format for unique IDs (use generator servers to produce; scales out well)

 Instagram's Approach - snowflake like IDs